Aper and Pink Digital Print Shop

 9. Submitting Your Files

-Beginning in September 2012, you should be able to upload your files as you create your order.
-If for any reason this process fails, you can submit your file by going to https://dropbox.yousendit.com/
+You are be able to upload your files as you create your order.
+If for any reason this process fails, you can submit your file via Dropbox by sharing with firstname.lastname@example.org or you can use a service like hightail (formerly yousendit) to send a large file.